The Governing Body of

 I have been a Foundation Governor - originally of Charsfield School - for nine years.
 I have served as a governor in different types of school, in various capacities (LA and Foundation), virtually continuously for the last 28 years.

 In a different life I was a teacher in secondary education, and much later, briefly, a school chaplain.
 I am currently the Rector of the Mid Loes Benefice, which includes Charsfield.
 I am married to Liz, who works for Suffolk CYP Service, and the father of three daughters: two teachers (secondary and primary) and a medical researcher.
 Liz and I enjoy the theatre and walking in the countryside.

 I live in the village of Dennington and have been involved in the school for nearly over 27 years as a parent, foundation governor and now as a grandparent.
 I am married to a local farmer and am a nurse at Ipswich Hospital.
 I am involved in the village through the church, the Women’s Institute and support the village hall and sports club.

 I am the Deputy Headteacher at Charsfield and teach Year 5 and 6 as well as leading Maths and Design Technology across the two schools.
 I am the staff representative on the governing body and am part of the Curriculum Committee.

-I am married to Ben and we have a three year old son who keeps us on our toes!
+I am married to Ben and we have a four year old son who keeps us on our toes!
 I enjoy home improvements, spending time with family and baking (when I get the time!).

 I have been a governor of Charsfield and Dennington for